sedona-thomas/Genererative-Art-Installation/README.md

-# ESP32 TTGO T-Display scrolling text
+# ESP32 TTGO T-Display Text Visualization

 A generative art installation on an  ESP32 TTGO T-Display that visualizes the UDHR in English and French for Professor Mark Santolucito's Creative Embedded Systems (COMS 3930) Course in Spring 2022